FarmDyn/documentation/README.md

 Another thing of interest is the next line `docs/index_print.md`.
 Sometimes, it may be appropriate to have some information on the website that does not need to be in a printable version.
 In this case, the original `docs/index.md` file features an overview image of the FarmDyn results exploiter.
 In case we do not want the image to be in the printable version, we can create a copy of the `index.md` file and append the wording `_print` for future reference.
 In this file, we delete the reference to the image (or may do other alterations).
 By referencing this other file in the `tableOfContents.txt` file, we now have the chance of adapting the printable version to our needs, while mostly using the same ressources as the website.

 ### Updating code blocks
+In the past, code blocks were simply copied into the documentation by hand.
+However, as the code frequently changes, this turned out to be cumbersome.
+We automated this process by using a little program called [embedmd](https://github.com/campoy/embedmd).

 Unlike all other edits, the code blocks won't be updated automatically (neither with the live dev server nor the building of the website).
 You can update all code blocks in the documentation by double-clicking the `reloadCodeSections.cmd` file.

 ![The reloadCodeSections.cmd file updates all code blocks in the documentation.](assets/folder_overview_code.png)

+Further details on how to use the program are outlined in the [**Code blocks**](#codeblocks) section in the **Basic Markdown writing reference** outlined below.

 ## Basic Markdown writing reference
 The most important reference for working with Markdown is the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).